 - Increase positive emotions

 - Develop understanding of oneself and one’s strengths and challenges

 - Offer support to others

 - Decrease loneliness

 Groups are confidential.
 As a group member, you are in control of what, when, and how much you share.
-For Spring Semester 2019, the following groups are offered.
-If you are a student interest in joining a group, call the Counseling Center at 401 254 3124 or visit the Center in the CSD Building near Cedar Hall.
+During Spring Semester 2022, the following groups are offered.
+If you are a student interest in joining a group, call the Counseling Center at 401-254-3124 or visit the Center in the CSD Building near Cedar Hall.

-This group is designed for students who would like to learn how to cope effectively with painful or strong feelings such as anxiety, depression and irritability.
-Over the course of this 4-week group, participants will learn and practice skills related to mindfulness, interpersonal effectiveness, distress tolerance, and emotion regulation.
+These groups are designed for students who would like to learn how to cope effectively with painful or strong feelings such as anxiety, depression, or irritability.
+Over the course of these 6-week groups, participants will learn and practice skills related to mindfulness, interpersonal effectiveness, distress tolerance, and emotion regulation.
 While there will be room to talk about one's personal life and concerns, the group is set up to function like a small class with group leaders teaching skills and participants sharing what it's like to practice them.

 Quiet Mind Body Stretch